Family Sessions

 For many families, working through the challenges of aging and caregiving is a group effort.
 And most often, the group doesn't see eye to eye.

 You may feel overwhelmed, angry, resentmentful, and worried.
 Maybe small disagreements have escalated.
-Maybe you feel like the family is stuck in a power struggle.
 Maybe old wounds and old roles are getting in the way.
+Maybe you don't have a clear plan for what the future may bring.

 Emotions are high, a lot is at stake, and sometimes competing interests are at play.
 This can lead to disagreements, misunderstandings, and a breakdown in communication.
 A solution seems out of reach.